Algebraic curves

 Recommended books

 The following books have been constantly at my side during the summer whilst I was writing these notes.
-They all go further than I managed to get, and offer a complementary perspective on all of the content from the course.
+They all go further than I will manage to get, and offer a complementary perspective on all of the content from the course.

 Another book which I recommend very highly is: